GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 {% Details %}
 {% DetailsSummary %}✨ Try it for yourself{% endDetailsSummary %}
-<iframe loading=lazy src="https://scroll-driven-animations.style/demos/progress-bar/css/scroll-defaults.html?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
+<iframe loading="lazy" src="https://scroll-driven-animations.style/demos/progress-bar/css/scroll-defaults.html?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
 {% endDetails %}

 The reading progress indicator is positioned at the top of the page using position fixed.
 To leverage composited animations, not the `width` is being animated but the element is scaled down on the x-axis using a `transform`.